 What formulas are given on the math portion of the SAT?

-- the area of circles, triangles, and rectangles
+- Area of circles, triangles, and rectangles

-- the circumference of a circle
+- Circumference of a circle

-How can I quickly identify the correct formula to use for SAT math problems?
+How can I quickly identify the correct formula to use for SAT Math problems?

-Determining the appropriate formula for an SAT math problem is sometimes immediately apparent from the question itself.
+Determining the appropriate formula for an SAT Math problem is sometimes immediately apparent from the question itself.
 For example, a question involving lines and angles will likely test your knowledge of complementary or supplementary angle relationships.
 Similarly, if a question asks for the number of solutions to a given quadratic equation, it tests your familiarity with the discriminant.

 However, many questions could be more complex.
 Extensive practice and review are crucial to identify the necessary steps to solve a problem quickly.
 While practicing, assessing your methods for each question, even the ones you answer correctly, is essential.
 If a question took you longer than a minute to complete, there’s likely a formula that could have expedited your process.
-Gradually, your approach to all SAT math problems–especially those that rely on formulas–will become more efficient with practice.
+Gradually, your approach to all SAT Math problems — especially those that rely on formulas — will become more efficient with practice.